 The roots of your teeth aren’t protected by enamel in the same way that your crowns are, so they’re far more susceptible to sensitivity and eventual decay.

 A healthy set of teeth and gums doesn’t need to be hard to manage when you have braces.
 You’ll need to make some changes to your oral hygiene routine, but trust us: they’re for your health!

 - Floss every night!
-There is special kinds of floss and floss threaders that can make flossing with braces easier, but don’t neglect it during your treatment.
-The space between your teeth are some of the most vulnerable to decay and gum disease!
+There are special kinds of floss and floss threaders that can make flossing with braces easier but don’t neglect it during your treatment.
+The space between your teeth is some of the most vulnerable to decay and gum disease!

 - Use a sulca brush or other small tool to clean between the wires and teeth.
 This also helps you get the sides of your brackets, which don’t always get clean enough with a regular brush.